Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  **`Emote`, `EmoteSet`:** Standardized structures for representing emotes and collections.
 Stored in `EmoteRegistry` (in memory).
 -  **`EmoteSetUpdate`:** Contains details about changes to emote sets.
 -  **Persistent Storage:**
    -  **`CoreDatabaseService`:** Manages a Dexie/IndexedDB instance for core settings and potentially other long-lived application data.
+Exposes a `settings` model for data access.
    -  **`SeventvDatabaseService`:** Manages a separate Dexie/IndexedDB instance for 7TV-specific data (tokens, settings, etc.).
+Will expose models for data access when tables are defined.
-   -  Other integrations would have their own dedicated `DatabaseService` instances.
+   -  Other integrations would have their own dedicated `DatabaseService` classes.

 ## Key Workflows